Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Experiments

-Lastly, to support the claim that our method is sufficiently fast and robust for hardware deployment, we show the tracking game in the running example in~\cref{running example} with a Jackal ground robot tracking (\romannumeral 1) another Jackal robot (\cref{jackals}) and (\romannumeral 2) a human player (\cref{jackal_hri}), each with initially unknown goals.
+To support the claim that our method is sufficiently fast and robust for hardware deployment, we demonstrate the tracking game in the running example in~\cref{running example} with a Jackal ground robot tracking (\romannumeral 1) another Jackal robot (\cref{jackals}) and (\romannumeral 2) a human player (\cref{jackal_hri}), each with initially unknown goals.
 Plans are computed online on a mobile i$7$ CPU.
-A video of these hardware demonstrations is included in the supplementary material.

-In both experiments, we observe that, as the target player moves towards the goal, the tracking robot actively reasons about the initially unknown goal position and gives way to avoid collisions.
-Across all experiments, the inferred goal points reliably converge to the true goals and thus allow the tracker to perform the task successfully.